SaifSabban/MiniTV/README.md

 ## TV Physical Build
 ### Screen Circuit
-1. These Composite usually have 4 pins which correspond to Power, GND, AV1 & AV2
+1. These composite screens usually have 4 pins which correspond to Power, GND, AV1 & AV2
-2. These screens are expective 12V power.
+2. These screens are expecting 12V power.
 Some screens work with both 12V and 5V, but if they don't then follow the guide from this wiki to [convert your screen](https://www.sudomod.com/wiki/index.php/GBZ_Screen)
 3. Remove the current wires and connect wires to Power, GND, & AV1 (Preferably with the colours red, black & white, respectively).

 ### Screen Button Circuit